Khwe language: Consonants

-Click consonants
+Clicks

 Khoe click inventories generally combine four anterior constrictions types with nine to eleven anterior constrictions.
 The exact size of the click inventory in Khwe is unclear.
 Köhler established an inventory of 36 click phonemes, from combinations of four influxes /ǀ ǂ ǃ ǁ/, and nine effluxes (only five on the alveolar), as well as a borrowed voiced alveolar click, /ǃᶢ/.
 Khwe is the only language to have a pre-nasalized voiced click.